Weave Code

 veewee/xml

 Type-safe, declarative XML toolkit for PHP.
-Includes DOM helpers, xml_encode/xml_decode, safe error handling, memory-safe reader/writer, plus XSD and XSLT utilities.
-Spec-compliance ready (v4 for PHP 8.4+; v3 maintained).
+Includes DOM helpers, safe error handling, memory-safe reader/writer, XML encode/decode, plus XSD and XSLT utilities.
+Spec-compliance ready for PHP 8.4+, with maintained v3 for older PHP.

 View on GitHub